arkency/posts/posts/2017-03-07-prototypes-in-ruby.md

 ```

 There were more columns and more entries
-(betwen 2 and 5) being created for the financial ledger.
+(between 2 and 5) being created for the financial ledger.

 I could have extracted the common attributes into a Hash
-but I decided to go with a slighthly different direction.
+but I decided to go with a slightly different direction.

 ## After